 1. Optimize your website

+Everything you do online will ultimately drive visitors to your site.
+Once they get there what will they see?
+What is the goal when someone gets there?
 Ideally, you want visitors to book a round of golf or inquire about a new membership.
 Be ready for visitors with appealing images, well-considered copy, and a smart design that makes scheduling a round of golf as easy and straightforward as possible.

-2. Use an online booking tool
+2. Use an online booking widget

 Making it easy to book a round of golf means embedding a user-friendly interface that is easy to navigate, clearly displays when tee times are available, and instills confidence in the user when entering personal details and payment information.